vrutkovs/blog/content/posts/okd-with-victoriametrics.md

 VictoriaMetrics is a powerful monitoring solution with several distinct features and lower resource consumption.
 VM operator is making VictoriaMetrics deployment a breeze.

-Replacing in-cluster monitoring solution in OKD is however not trivial, as it requires overriding operator settings.
-While its complicated, its still possible, showing the flexibility of OKD and operator pattern in general
+Replacing the in-cluster monitoring solution in OKD is however not trivial, as it requires overriding operator settings.
+While the procedure may seem complicated, doing so is still possible, showing the flexibility of OKD and operator pattern in general